dwoodhouse1/HTML-And-CSS-Assignment/README.md

     - If running locally without a localhost server or webserver, document.cookie doesn't work with Chrome / Edge security protocols (it does work with Firefox).

+Assessment PHP section:

+- 'contact-us.php' file displays empty error message box once loaded for the first time (on cPanel, on local it doesn't).